Q: Will you provide me with samples after browsing the slab yard?

-A: Quartz products are engineered materials you have a wide selection of colours, activity and hue to choose from.
+A: Quartz products are engineered materials, so you have a wide selection of colors, activity, and hue to choose from.
 However, they are less heat resistant than natural stone so you must exercise caution when the material is in your kitchen.

 Q: What stone can I cut on?